Welcome to this section of my homepage,

 On

-the upper right picture you can see me sitting my "Radio
+the upper right picture you can see me sitting in one

-amateurs call our room with the radio equipment such
+how we radio amateurs call our room with the radio equipment

-as transceivers for various operations modes like ATV,
+such as transceivers for various operations modes like

-FAX, SSTV, FM, SSB, satellite communication and Packet
+ATV, FAX, SSTV, FM, SSB, satellite communication and

-Radio.
-Radio amateurs have the privilege to build their
+Packet Radio.
+Radio amateurs have the privilege to build

-and antennas) on their own.
-To test these devices I
+amplifiers and antennas) on their own.
+To test these

-setups.
-The home shown on the picture to the right is
+home shown on the picture to the right is located in

-located in an area called Unterland.
-It is an old house
+the area of Heilbronn.
+It is an old house with a barn

-with a barn and you can see my shack and some of my
+and you can see my shack and some of my equipment on

 |